voxmenthe/sql-cli-playground/SQL_puzzles.md

 **Expected Output:** A table showing two counts, one for 'Engineering' employees and one for 'Other Departments'. (e.g., Engineering: 3, Other: 4)

+DONE:
+...
+SELECT
+...
+COUNT(CASE WHEN department = 'Engineering' THEN 1 END) AS Engineering,
+...
+COUNT(CASE WHEN department != 'Engineering' THEN 1 END) AS Other
+...
+FROM employees;

 ---

 ## Puzzle 9: Working with Dates (Medium)